-The asthma registrational program is designed to determine the safety and efficacy of RELOVAIRTM in asthma patients who remain uncontrolled on current treatment.
-These studies include an exacerbation study, a 12-month safety study (which also supports the COPD program), a 12-week low-dose combination efficacy study, a 24-week high-dose combination efficacy study, a 24-week head-to-head study of RELOVAIRTM versus Advair[®]/SeretideTM, a 24-week study of FF versus fluticasone propionate, a 12-week study of VI versus salmeterol, and a hypothalamic-pituitary-adrenal (HPA) axis study.
+The registrational program in COPD consists of five studies, including two 12-month exacerbation studies, two six-month efficacy and safety studies, and a detailed lung function profile study.
+The asthma registrational program is designed to determine the safety and efficacy of RELOVAIRTM in asthma patients who remain uncontrolled on their current treatment.
+The program includes an exacerbation study, a 12-month safety study (which also supports the COPD program), a 12-week low-dose combination efficacy study, a 24-week high-dose combination efficacy study of RELOVAIRTM versus Advair®/SeretideTM, a 24-week study of FF versus fluticasone propionate (FP), a 12-week study of VI versus salmeterol, and a hypothalamic-pituitary-adrenal (HPA) axis study.